Club Atlético River Plate: Badge

+The first known logo of River Plate, dated 1914, follows an Art Nouveau style.

 As in many football shirts and sports in general, the team's jersey has a badge on its front, as a symbol of the institution.
 When the River Plate jersey was created it did not have a badge, and its presence varied throughout the history, according to the designs of each era.
 Currently it is embroidered on the jersey, with three colors (red, white and black).
 Its format resembles that of the jersey, as it has a red stripe that crosses it, along with the acronym of the club (CARP) in black, and the background is white, in a stylized design.